gabochi/rampcode/README.md

 # Valid messages

 Every message should end with a semicolon `;`.

 There are many possible messages but, by default, you can just write an expression and evaluate it like: `$v1%2;`

 `$v1` is the input signal and you can check all the possible expressions on the **expr~** object help inside Pure Data.

+### Open *cheatsheet.ramp* file for instructions and examples.